12ankitsingh99/Studentmlprojectregression/README.md

-# Gemstone Price Prediction - Utkarsh Gaikwad
+# Gemstone Price Prediction - Ankit Singh

 ### Introduction About the Data :